Ben has been a collector of old and interesting things all his life. In his mid-twenties, he owned an Antique and Collectors shop.

 Collectible Antiques Come in all Shapes and Sizes

 Slang for costume jewelry.

-Vintage or antique ornaments that are small in size are often referred too as smalls.
+Vintage or antique ornaments that are small in size are often referred to as smalls.

 To give an object a face-lift or new cosmetic appearance.
-Done without changing the basic use or function of the object.
+It is done without changing the primary use or function of the item.

 More Vintage Jargon for the Antique Expert

 Said of a collectible for which the dealer is struggling to find a suitable buyer.
 This may be due to the trader's particular marketplace or a change in the item's demand.

 Meaning: an unmatched set of objects with a theme.
 An example would be a set of dining chairs.